Kahmyl/hls-video-converter/README.md

 ```

 ## Set ffmpeg paths
-Go to config/laravel-ffmpeg.php and set the the ffmpeg and ffprobe binaries to your system ffmpeg path
+Go to config/laravel-ffmpeg.php and set the the ffmpeg and ffprobe binaries to your system ffmpeg path if it laravel-ffmpeg doesn't find path automatically

 ![Like so](https://github.com/Kahmyl/hls-video-converter/blob/main/path.png)